mosaicml/llm-foundry/TUTORIAL.md

 This site is under construction :)

+Please check back soon for more info.

 ## Workflow 3: I want to finetune a HF model like MPT-7B

 We address two possible versions of “finetuning” here.
-For both, you’ll want to be familiar with the material covered in scripts/train/README.md.
-The first finetuning workflow applies if you have labeled data — where you want to train the model to produce a target output given some input.
-The second workflow applies if you have additional unlabeled data that you want to adapt the model to.
+For both, you’ll want to be familiar with the material covered in `scripts/train/README.md`.
+The first finetuning workflow applies if you have **labeled data** — where you want to train the model to produce a target output given some input.
+The second workflow applies if you have additional **unlabeled data** that you want to adapt the model to.

 ### Supervised FineTuning and Instruction FineTuning

 `scripts/train/` already includes some resources for supervised finetuning.
-If that’s what you’re interestested in checkout
+If that’s what you’re interestested in check out

 1. [**LLM Finetuning from a Local Dataset: A Concrete Example**](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/finetune_example/README.md)
 2. [The YAML which should replicate the process of creating MPT-7B-Instruct from MPT-7b](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/yamls/finetune/mpt-7b_dolly_sft.yaml) — You can point this at your own dataset by [following these instructions](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#Usage)